skaduhs5232/skaduhs5232/README.md

 # 👋 Hi there

 I'm Thiago de Oliveira, a passionate software developer and tech enthusiast.
 I currently work as a Full-Stack Developer. </br>
-Withsome years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.
+With some years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 > <span style="color: green;">“Do, or do not.
 There is no 'try'.” — Yoda</span>